Deploying Drones: A fresh look at lessons learnt in the Best Drones to Buy.

 |Facilities||Hidden Costs||Hidden Costs||Hidden Costs|

-This very effective project financial assessment method makes visible previously hidden costs that are required to ensure that all the key areas of a successful technology implementation are appropriately taken into account to ensure full benefits realisation of the intervention and investment.
+This very effective project financial assessment method makes visible previously hidden costs that are required to ensure that all the key areas of a successful technology implementation are appropriately taken into account.
+This will ensure the full benefits realisation of the intervention and investment.

-Studies have shown upfront Technology Acquisition costs can be as low as 20 – 25% of the overall Total Cost of Ownership.
+Studies have shown upfront Technology Acquisition costs can contribute as little as 20 – 25% of the Total Cost of Ownership.

 Approach 2: BCM.